FlagOpen/FlagEmbedding/examples/evaluation/README.md

 ### 8. Custom Dataset

-You can refer to MLDR custom dataset, just need to rewrite `DataLoader`, rewriting the loading method for the required dataset.
+You can refer to [MLDR dataset](https://github.com/hanhainebula/FlagEmbedding/tree/new-flagembedding-v1/FlagEmbedding/evaluation/mldr), just need to rewrite `DataLoader`, rewriting the loading method for the required dataset.

 The example data for `corpus.jsonl`: